gethinode/docs/content/en/docs/latest/content-blocks/about.md

 icon: fas info
 ---

+> [!IMPORTANT]
+> Content blocks are a new feature that is still in [beta](https://github.com/gethinode/hinode/issues/1430#issuecomment-2988697852).
+The implementation is subject to change.
+The documentation on this website is still being worked on.

 ## Overview

 The `about` content block renders a short message next to an illustration.
 You can add optional links or buttons below the message.